guidobouman/thesis/Documents/Competency overview.markdown

 #Competency overview
-* Research							6
+* Research	& Innovation														6
 * Concepting 																		6
-* Growth & Refelction		6
+* Growth & Reflection															6
-* Design								3
+* Multimedia Design															3
-* Production						3
+* Multimedia Production													3
-* Quality							3
+* Quality Monitoring & Implementation							3
 * Communication																	3
-* Multi teamwork			0
+* Multidisciplinary Teamwork											0
-* Projectmanagement 	0
+* Project management 														0
-* Share								0
+* Sharing																				0

 #Activity per competention
 ##Research & Innovation
 ###Tasks
-We need to gather information about excisting web platforms, structures, databases and thus need to do research.
+We need to gather information about existing web platforms, structures, databases and thus need to do research.
 We’ll be collecting this information through interviews and desk research.
 Prior doing the research we’ll have to write a research and find out how to do proper interviews.
-As a result of the research we’ll
+This knowledge will be included in the Research plan together with all the choices we make prior to doing the research.

 ###Results
-Interviews, Research plan, Advice/Vision, Goal set.
+* Interviews
+* Research plan
+* Advice/Vision
+* Goal set

 ##Concepting
 ### Tasks
-After distiling our vision from the research we have to make the vision concrete by making a proper visualisation and concept.
-The concept should be easy presentable to others.
+After distilling our vision from the research we have to make the vision concrete by making a proper visualisation and concept.
+The concept should be easy presentable to others with little knowledge.

 ### Results
+* The Vision
+* Vision presentation

 ##Multimedia Design
 ### Tasks